rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/19.1/README.md

 # swagger file
 When having a swagger api file like one from NetWorker you can use http://editor.swagger.io/#/ and add the swagger file so you do have better option to see what api calls are available to use.
 Use NetWorker administrator and password for login.
 NetWorker always uses this swagger file: https://{{server}}:9090/nwrestapi/v3/schemas/swagger.json.
-If you are not in the internet with your NetWorker Server you can easy download the swagger file by
+If you are not online with your NetWorker Server you can easy download the swagger file with:
 ```
 java -jar swagger-codegen-cli-2.4.5.jar generate -i ./swagger.json -l python -o REST_API
 ```